Bates_no

 Options

 -p + source_dir Use this directory as the source (starting point).
+Remember to "quote paths with spaces".

--[bB] + bates_number_template This is the template for the Bates number.
+-[bB] + bates_number_template REQUIRED: This is the template for the Bates number.
 It is alphanumeric with no spaces.
 AAAANNNNN.
 The number part is used as a starting point for the sequencing.
 It is suggested that the number contain at least 4 or 5 digits with leading zeros as place holders so the final format is a nicely formatted fixed length Bates number.
 The actual length of this template is not restricted, but one of less than 10 characters is recommended.

 The NNNNN portion of the mask is also used to determine the starting number.
 If the NNNNN portion is anything other than 00000 then the NNNNN value is taken to mean use this numeric value to start the numbering at. (ie. if the template was: DJM_012, then the file renaming would start at filename.DJM_012.ext instead of the default filename.DJM_000.ext)

 Occasionally, files without extensions are found. (ex., FILNAME.)
-When these files are renamed, the new name is FILENAME.BATESXXX.
-There is no ending .EXT and this may cause some problems when importing into a spreadsheet.
+When these files are renamed, the new name is FILENAME.BATESXXX There is no ending .EXT and this may cause some problems when importing into a spreadsheet.
 If you want an extension added to assist in spreadsheet importation, use the uppercase B, -B. This will add the extension of .__!
 It can later be easily identified, and it helps spreadsheet formatting.
 See Spreadsheets above.

 -[uU] Undo or Remove the bates number from files.
 The -b option must also be included so the program knows which template to check filenames against.
 All other options remain in effect.
 If the -o option is used, a list is provided of all old and newly renamed file names.